realm/realm-dotnet-lfs/Realm.LFS.S3/README.md

 Realm LFS (large file storage) is an extension of the [Realm.NET SDK](http://github.com/realm/realm-dotnet) that exposes an abstraction for interacting with binary files that are transparently uploaded to a 3rd party service (e.g. S3/Azure Blob Storage) and their URL is subsequently updated in the Realm object for other clients to consume.

-This package supplies a `RemoteFileManager` implementation for the [`Realm.LFS`](https://www.nuget.org/packages/Realm.LFS) that uploads the files to S3.
+This package supplies a `RemoteStorageManager` implementation for the [`Realm.LFS`](https://www.nuget.org/packages/Realm.LFS) that uploads the files to S3.

 ## Usage